sabiou/akwaati/README.md

 # Akwaati (boite à outils)
-A documents with links to various development topics I've been learning.
+A documents with links to various programming resources.

 # Web development